Nose Piercing Bumps - Causes & Treatments Guide

 Keloid bumps can be extremely difficult to get rid of without external help from a dermatologist/surgeon.

-Because keloids are basically clumps or scar tissue, they are very unlikely to go away on their own (although they can fade very slightly over time).
+As a result of keloids basically being clumps or scar tissue, they are very unlikely to go away on their own (although they can fade very slightly over time).

 While surgery to remove the scar tissue is a common practice to remove keloid scars that have grown large and bulky, there are several other treatment options available such as retinoid cream, steroid injections, and silicon gel application.